henrifnk/VBC/README.md

 ```

 For the correction, we need to specify the type of margins and their
-limits. `"zi"` defines a univariate margins and `"c"` a stricktly
+limits. `"zi"` defines a univariate margins and `"c"` a strictly
-continous margin. `xmin` specifies the lower bound of the margins.
+continuous margin. `xmin` specifies the lower bound of the margins.
 For
-the vine copula modelling, we use the *TLL* family set with no
+the vine copula modeling, we use the *TLL* family set with no truncation
-truncation on the vine.
+on the vine.

 We can then visually and quantitatively asses the correction in `mp_vbc`
 by comparing the corrected data and the reference data by plotting the